dmx-systems/dmx-linqa/README.md

-# DMX Zukunftswerk
+# DMX Linqa

-The "Zukunftswerk Collaboration Platform" provides a shared media canvas for commenting on documents.
+The "Linqa Collaboration Platform" provides a shared media canvas for commenting on documents.
 Bilingually.
 With DeepL integration.

-Zukunftswerk is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
+Linqa is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).

 ## Version History